Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 “That went well.”

 The only thing missing, in Daniel’s view, had been alcohol: The Ten’Gewek didn’t have it yet.
 Still, as sober parties went that one had easily been the best of his life.
-It had certainly given him plenty of material to write a book on---the merits of old-fashioned pastimes like contests of skill and strength, boasting, singing…
+It had certainly given him plenty of material to write a book on - the merits of old-fashioned pastimes like contests of skill and strength, boasting, singing…

 He wondered if he’d ever have the time to write another book in his life.